peejaywk/PremierFootball/README.md

     * This page can  be accessed by clicking on the 'Contact' link in the footer.

 ### 9/3/2021 Design Change
-Decided to remove the MyTeam link from the navigation bar as the user can select any team from the home page to get more information for that team.
-That will take the user to a new page.
+Decided to remove the MyTeam link from the navigation bar as the user can select any team from the home page to get more information for that team - clicking a team name will open a new page for that team .
 Clicking the home button will take the user back to the home page.

 <a name="technologies"></a>
 ## Technologies Used